 Weave: A Powerful Review Solution

-Review management can be confusing and overwhelming for small business owners, but it doesn’t have to be.
-If you use a review software like Weave, it can be dead simple.
+Reputation management can be confusing and overwhelming for local business owners, but it doesn’t have to be.
+If you use online review management software like Weave, it can be dead simple.

-Even better, it’s an all-in-one solution that integrates automatic appointment confirmations, an employee chat system, smart phone calls, and dozens of other features in just one program.
+Even better, it’s an all-in-one solution that integrates automatic appointment confirmations, social media (Google, Facebook, and Instagram), an employee chat system, smart phone calls, and dozens of other features in just one program.

-As a small business, reviews can make or break your online reputation.
-Take charge of the conversation, build stronger relationships, improve your business, and turn angry customers into loyal ones.
+As a small business, online reviews can make or break your reputation.
+Take charge of the conversation, build stronger relationships, improve the customer experience, and turn angry customers into loyal ones.
 All with the right online review management strategy.
+Watch a free demo with Weave, if you are ready to start collecting online reviews or managing them better.